Naval Base Hawaii: Naval Air Station Honolulu

 Naval Air Station Honolulu also called Honolulu Airfield, was John Rodgers Field at Keehi Lagoon on the south shore of Oahu.
 The Navy acquired the commercial airfield John Rodgers Airport, in February 1943.
 John Rodgers Airport opened in March 1927.
 Next to the John Rodgers runway, the Navy built a second runway and a seaplane base.
 The Seabee lengthened the John Rodgers, the two runways were 7,400 feet and 6,800-foot long.
 The Seabee built two new 6,600-foot parallel runways on fill, aviation-gasoline storage, control tower, barracks, depot, 10 plane nose hangar, and two seaplane ramps.
 The main Naval activity at the base was the Naval Air Transport Service.
 The US Navy WAVES were stationed at Naval Air Station Honolulu with their own quarters.
 Naval Air Station Honolulu support the largest seaplane, Martin JRM Mars.
 The US Navy used Martin JRM Mars for cargo from San Francisco Bay starting 23 January 1944.
 The Martin JRM Mars service continued until 1956.
 In 1946 Airfield was returned to commercial use.
 The runways are now Honolulu International Airport.

 Pearl City Seaplane Base

-During the war, in 1942, the Navy took over most of the Pan American Airways terminal, the Pan American Clipper Hawaii Terminal, on the southern tip of the Pearl City Peninsula at 21.375375°N 157.976901°W. The Naval Air Transport Service operated out of the base.
+During the war, in 1942, the Navy took over most of the Pan American Airways terminal, the Pan American Clipper Hawaii Terminal, on the southern tip of the Pearl City Peninsula at 21.375375°N 157.976901°W. The Naval Air Transport Service operated out of the base, new Pearl City Seaplane Base.
 Once Naval Air Station Honolulu opened Naval Air Transport Service moved to Honolulu Seaplane base.
 Pan American Airways started using the Pearl City terminal in 1934, including the China Clipper and Honolulu Clipper.
 The terminal was returned to Pan American after the war, but with many land base runways built during the war, the terminal was closed in a few years.